-Fun runs and walks do not include marathons, half-marathons, 5Ks or other high-profile races.
-Fun runs in this research were defined as runs and walks that do not require special permits or road closures, for example, an event that uses a community hiking trail.
-Overall, data indicates that fun runs and walks are the easiest to plan and deliver a high return on investment for organizations of all sizes.
-This is especially true for midsize and large nonprofits with an annual operating budget of $6 million or more.
+Fun runs and walks do not include marathons, half-marathons, 5Ks, or other high-profile races.
+Fun runs do not require special permits or road closures.
+For example, this could be an event that uses a community hiking trail.
+Fun runs and walks are the easiest fundraising campaign events to plan and deliver a high return on investment for organizations of all sizes.

 2. A-thon events

-Fundraising through community events such as walk-a-thons have become increasingly popular in the nonprofit community.
-Whether a nonprofit is hosting a walk-a-thon, golf-a-thon, or a hike-a-thon, these events are a great way to:
+Community events such as walk-a-thons have become an increasingly effective fundraising strategy in the nonprofit community.
+Whether a nonprofit is hosting a walk-a-thon, golf-a-thon, or a hike-a-thon, these events are a perfect way to:

 • Raise awareness of your mission